Service Monitoring

 dotnet add package OpenTelemetry.Extensions.Hosting --version <appropriate version>

-2. Configure OpenTelemetry Exporters
+2. Register Nitro and OpenTelemetry Exporters

 C#